ulfk/ipn-adapter/README.md

 To add this code as a plugin, download the latest release zip-file and upload it to your Wordpress.

 ## Setup of IPN-Adapter
-Open the settings-page `IPN Adapter` in the Wordpress menu `Settings`.
+Open the settings-page `IPN Adapter` in the Wordpress `Settings` menu and set the values accordingly.

-Rename the `settings.php.template`-file to `settings.php` and open it in an editor.
-Set the values as follows:
 | Field | Description |
 |-----|-------------|
 | Adapter endpoint for Digistore | The adapter endpoint URL, you need to set in Digistore, is displayed.
 You can copy it the the clipboard by clicking on the clipboard-icon.<br>Be sure to configure `POST` as method in Digistore. |